MattCollyer/Machine-Learning/Regression/README.md

 Hi Justin.
 I'm behind!
 This writeup probably won't be as robust as I would like.
 Sorry!
 Next time for sure...

+OK I could not my pictures to show up in here.
+It took me so long but the path never worked.
+The folder has the pics if you wanna see the graphs.
+Let me know if I'm missing something because I really feel like I am.

 ### Where to begin??
 Linear Regression I guess.
 This was fairly simple.
 Nothing stumped me here.